-Umami may simply be a taste that your brain recognizes, but when choosing whole foods that provide a lot of savoury umami, you can be sure that you are eating something very healthy.
+Umami may simply be a taste that your brain recognizes, but when choosing whole foods that provide a lot of savory umami, you can be sure that you are eating something very healthy.
 Miso soup in Japan it the traditional soup, served most commonly once a day.
-In a 2012 Japanese study (Kawai, M., et al) of elderly living in nursing homes who were served miso once daily were found to do better with miso made in the traditional manner.
+In a 2012 Japanese study (Kawai, M., et al) of elderly living in nursing homes who were served miso once daily were found to do better with miso made traditionally.
 The use of MSG instead of making dashi (Japanese Umami soup base) from scratch resulted in them eating more.
-MSG, like any chemical flavouring, will almost always leave the individual wanting more (the Dorito Effect).
+MSG, like any chemical flavoring, will almost always leave the individual wanting more (the Dorito effect).
 As we age we tend to require less food.
-This does not mean we should feed elderly individuals foods that will lead to craving more food, we should instead be providing nutrient dense food, that will keep them full, leave their bodies strong, stimulate brain and heart health as well as reducing inflammation – real food can do all of that!
+This does not mean we should feed elderly individuals foods that will lead to craving more food, we should instead be providing nutrient-dense food, that will keep them full, leave their bodies strong, stimulate brain and heart health as well as reducing inflammation – real food can do all of that!

 Umami and MSG

-You most likely by now have heard of or perhaps experienced the “Chinese Restaurant Syndrom”.
+You most likely by now have heard of or perhaps experienced the “Chinese Restaurant Syndrome”.
 You may come upon restaurants with signs in their window saying that they no longer use MSG.
-Perhaps they use MSG is a patented product name, they very well may not be using it, though they could be using another product that provided the safely manufactured glutamate for the umami flavour.
-There are other restaurants that claim nothing, just because it is pricey don’t mean they can’t swindle their customers – think about all that truffle oil, fake Kobe beef, fake olive oil etc. classy places sell as the real deal.
+Perhaps they use MSG is a patented product name, they very well may not be using it, though they could be using another product that provided the safely manufactured glutamate for the umami flavor.
+Other restaurants claim nothing, just because it is pricey doesn’t mean they can’t swindle their customers – think about all that truffle oil, fake Kobe beef, fake olive oil, etc. classy places sell as the real deal.
 What exactly is the “Chinese Restaurant Syndrom” and why is MSG not beneficial but Umami is?

 Chinese Restaurant Syndrom

-Chinese Restaurant Syndrom is either a neurotoxicity issue or an allergic issue.
-Neurotoxicity is associated with high doses of MSG (which is very absorbable as it is already brown down so digestive system can simply absorb it without exerting any work) (eds.
+Chinese restaurant syndrome is either a neurotoxicity issue or an allergic issue.
+Neurotoxicity is associated with high doses of MSG (which is very absorbable as it is already brown down so the digestive system can simply absorb it without exerting any work) (eds.
 Metcalfe, D.D., et al., 2011) – though when consumed naturally from a diet of whole foods, glutamate is not used as a precursor in the brain, not do the receptors of on the tongue correspond with the glutamate receptors of the brain (Chaudhari, N, et al., 2009).
-It is possible that if leaky gut is present within an individual there is a likelihood that leaky brain exists too (making the blood-brain barrier permeable) resulting in the over stimulation of the nervous system (eds.
-Gill, S., et al., 2007).

 Chaudhari, N., Pereira, E., & Roper, S. D. (2009).
 Taste receptors for umami: the case for multiple receptors.
 The American Journal of Clinical Nutrition, 90(3), 738S–742S.